opendistro/for-elasticsearch-docs/docs/security-access-control/field-level-security.md

 ## Interaction with multiple roles

 If you map a user to multiple roles, we recommend that those roles use either include *or* exclude statements for each index.
-The Security plugin evaluates field-level security settings using the `AND` operator, so combining include and exclude statements can lead to neither behavior working properly.
+The security plugin evaluates field-level security settings using the `AND` operator, so combining include and exclude statements can lead to neither behavior working properly.

 For example, in the `movies` index, if you include `actors`, `title`, and `year` in one role, exclude `actors`, `title`, and `genres` in another role, and then map both roles to the same user, a search result might look like this: